Skip to content

 Connecticut Tax Rates, Collections, and Burdens

 How does Connecticut’s tax code compare?
-Connecticut has a graduated individual income tax, with rates ranging from 3.00 percent to 6.99 percent.
-Connecticut also has a 7.50 percent corporate income tax rate.
-Connecticut has a 6.35 percent state sales tax rate and levies no local sales taxes.
-Connecticut’s tax system ranks 47th overall on our 2024 State Business Tax Climate Index.
+Connecticut has a graduated state individual income tax, with rates ranging from 2.00 percent to 6.99 percent.
+Connecticut has a 7.5 percent corporate income tax rate.
+Connecticut also has a 6.35 percent state sales tax rate and does not have local sales taxes.
+Connecticut has a 1.78 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and Connecticut is no exception.
 The first step towards understanding Connecticut’s tax code is knowing the basics.
 How does Connecticut collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles